Leinad677YT/MC-multiplayer_template/README.md

 >   - Adds a way to easily detect which room a player is into.
 >   - Very useful for things like dungeon management.

+### Extra content

+As I'm the one that made it, I already had a usage for it in mind when I first started working on this.

+All the `zContent.*` datapacks are fully compatible (and dependant on all the modules 99% of the time) with the library.
+They contain gameplay/customizations that I use on maps/servers.
+Feel free to look inside or use them for your projects, **but remember that they are licensed as well, so please ask me and/or credit me if they are used for something else than

 ## Where do I start?

 To get a better understanding of this library, I recommend you to install JUST THE CORE datapacks in a void superflat and read the `pack_manager` documentation.